evonbit/bitcoin-native-systems/P2P Perpetual Distribution/01-p2p-perpetual-distribution.md

 ### Deployment Inscription

-**Defines the collection’s generative logic, supply parameters, and routing to other on-chain modules.**

 The deployment inscription contains the foundational parameters and logic for a collection, including art generation, supply conditions, and references to the on-chain modules responsible for validation, allocation, and indexing.
 Once deployed, it serves as the canonical access point for the collection’s on-chain state and index.